AranNomante/clickhousemcp/ARCHITECTURE.md

 ## Extensibility

 - Add new connection profiles in `config.py`
-- Support new AI models by updating model selection logic
+- Support new AI models and providers by updating model selection logic
+- Provider/model selection is runtime and supports multiple providers and API keys
 - Extend output formatting as needed

 ## License